An Empirical Study on Fault Detection and Root Cause Analysis of Indium Tin Oxide Electrodes by Processing S-parameter Patterns: Experimental Methodology

 \subsection{Specimen Preparation}

 In this study, ITO electrodes were fabricated, as shown in \cref{fig:ITO}.
 The fabrication procedures are as follows. (i) ITO is deposited onto the shadow mask (\cref{fig:ITO}(a)) attached to the glass substrate. (ii) The shadow mask is removed, and the other shadow mask is attached (\cref{fig:ITO}(b)) for ground lines and pads to the substrate. (iii) Chrome is deposited as a base layer, and gold is then deposited onto the shadow mask.
 As a result, a total of 56 specimens were made on a glass substrate, as shown in \cref{fig:ITO}(c), to obtain as much data as possible with a single batch. \cref{fig:ITO}(d) shows a single specimen.
+The signal and ground lines are 7 mm long and 2 mm wide.
+Each contact pad is 1 mm long and 2 mm wide.
 The gold contact pads were deposited on ITO signal lines, and gold electrodes on both sides were needed to utilize the ground--signal--ground probe tips for the S-parameter measurements.
 Moreover, the gold pads and electrodes enable measurements exclusively focusing on the effects of the defects in the ITO electrodes.